MIDS-scaling-up/v2/week02/hw/README.md

 Connect to the new VSI using ssh

 Once you have verified that you can connect to the new VSI, you can disconnect and cancel it using the `ibmcloud sl vs cancel` command.
 You will need to provide an argument to cancel the proper VSI. **DO NOT CANCEL YOUR PRIMARY, ORIGINAL VSI.
-YOU WILL NEED IT IN FUTURE HOMEWORKS**
+YOU WILL USE IT TO RUN THE ibmcloud CLI IN FUTURE HOMEWORKS AND LABS**

 Ensure you successfully cancel your second VSI and all VSIs created in the future using the `ibmcloud sl vs list` command.
 You should keep your original "jumpbox" VSI.